 The Canaries are Spanish islands, seized in the years just before Columbus' voyage.
 NAZI scientists from the Ahnenerbe, a research institute set up by SS Reichfuhrer Heinrich Himmler and funded by the SS, planned to work in the Cannary Islands, but were forced to postpone the project when war broke out (September 1939).
 The Ahnenerbe funded Spanish excavations, provided photographic equipment, and lent aircraft to conduct aerial surveys of archaelogical sites.
 [Garcia Alonso] Franco at first declared Spain a non-beligerant.
 German Führer Adolf Hitler conceived of seizing the Azores ans Canaries early in the war, but was disuaded from this adventure by his naval staff who realized that Germany might be able to seize the islands, but did not have the naval strength that would be needed to supply the island and hold them.
 Spain began constructing large military complex at Las Palmas (1940).
 President Roosevelt saw it as a potential "German springboard" for "aggression upon the Western Hemisphere".
 Unlike the Portuguese controlled Azores, the Canaries did not play a major role in the War.
 The British were concerned at first because it was not clear if Franco would enter the War on the side of the Axis.
 In Axis hands, the Islands could have disrupted sea commerce with the Dominions which provided critical supplies to the Britain.
 Even if the Germans did not seize the Canaries, allowing U-boats to refuel and resupply there would provide an important support for U-boat operations.
 The Canaries had, however, a serious weakness as a U-boat base.
 Fuel and equipment would have to be brought in by ship.
 And such shipping would be vulnerable to Royal Navy interdiction.
 The British prepared Operation Puma to seize the Canary Islands (June 1941).
 This was one of several contingency plans prepared to deal with any German plans to move against Spain and Portugal.
 Of course the German invasion of the Soviet Union in the same month made this much less likely.
 Spanish authorities denied the Canary Islands to the Kriegsmarine for refueling and rearming U-boats (July 1941).
 The British were prepared to seize the Canaries if the Spanish attacked Gibraltar.
 Dennying U-boas access to the Canaries, however, went a long way toward ending British concern with the Canaries.
 Franco decided to change Spain's status from non-beligerancy to neutral.
 The Allies decided to treat Spain as a neutral nation (1942).

 Cape Verde was a Portuguese colony durng World War II.
+It is an island group in the central Atlantic Ocean--10 volcanic islands making up the archipelago.
+It is located south of the Caranies.
+It lies 600-850 kilometres (320 to 460 nautical miles) west of Cap-Vert--the western-most point of continental Africa near Daka.
+Cape Verde forms part of the Macaronesia ecoregion (including the Azores, Canary Islands, Madeira, and the Savage Isles).
 The German Operation Felix (Führer Directive No. 18) aimed at capturing Gibraltar, the Canary Islands and the Cape Verde Islands (November 12, 1940).
 It was never executed and then shelved as Hitler's focus turned east (January 1941).
 The plan was premised on Franco's support, but he refused to join the Axis.
 Portuguese authorities declared neutrality, but gradualy shited to a pro-Allied position.
 The Cape Verde economy was adversely affected during World War II when the packet trade was drastically reduced.
-British survivores from U-boat sinkings were sheltered on Cape Verde.
+British ships were stationed in Mindelo British survivores from U-boat sinkings were sheltered on Cape Verde.
+British troops arrived (April 1941).
+Food shortages developed.

 The British Channel islands of Jersey, Guernsey, Alderney and Sark lie only 15 miles off the French coast.
 Thus after the fall of France they were indefensable for the hard-pressed British, bracing for a German invasion of Englnd itself.
 Primeminister Churchill announced that Jersey was to be demilitarised and declared an undefended zone (June 19).
 Available shipping was limited.
 The British were not able to evacuate the entire civilian population.
 They evacuted all military personnel along with women and children desiring to be evacuated.
 Only men choosing to join the military were evacuated.
 The remaining population would have to endure German occupation.
 The Germans arrived (July 1940).
 The Islands thus became the only British territory to be occupied by the Germans during the War.
 The Germans stationed a substantial garrison on the Island, over 10,000 men.
 The Islands were of no real strategic importance.
 Hitler considered them useful as a propaganda statement.
 As the balance of power began to shift he became concerned that the British might seize the Islands.
 He thus ordered a massive construction campaign to build defensive fotifications.
 It was a massive effort, so large that it delayed the much more important project of building the Atlantic Wall.
 After the Normandy invasion (June 1944), the Islands and their German garrison was cut off.
 The Germans and the population nearly starved.
 They were finally liberated by the British after the German surrender (May 1945).